vypng/ACM-Research-coding-challenge-22F/README.md

 `pip install pandas` `pip install -U scikit-learn` `pip install tk`

 ## Results
-Not every test case I ran was accurate, but many of them were accurate.
-My solution was able to somewhat predict the range of MPG using some car listings's performance and reliability ratings.
+Not every test case I ran was accurate, but many of them were.
+My solution was somewhat able to predict the range of MPG using some car listings' performance and reliability ratings.

 ## Improvements
 1. I should have used matplotlib to first prove the hypothesis before attempting predictions.